 Additional problems with large piles of snow are that it can get hard and damage equipment, it can take unnecessary parking space or block handicap ramps, walkways, or fire hydrants.
 So careful pre-season planning is necessary.So, what do we look at when we’re prescreening our client’s commercial properties to determine where we’ll stack snow that season?

-- We walk the site with our clients to understand where the client would like to have the snow stacked.
+- We walk the site with our clients to understand where the client wants to have the snow stacked.

-- We review where drains, fire hydrants, mailboxes, electric boxes, dumpsters, and handicap ramps are located to make sure we’re not obstructing it.
+- We review where drains, fire hydrants, mailboxes, electric boxes, dumpsters, and handicap ramps are located to ensure we’re not obstructing it.

-- The stack of snow can get pretty large, so we look for a place where it won’t obstruct driver’s view of the traffic.
+- The snow stack can get pretty large, so we look for a place where it won’t obstruct the driver’s view of the traffic.